cjacker/opensource-toolchain-esp32/README.md

 # Opensource toolchain tutorial for Espressif ESP32

+For ESP8266 and An-Thinker ESP-1S, please refer to https://github.com/cjacker/opensource-toolchain-esp8266, and ESP32-C2/C3 is recommended to use instead to replace ESP8266.

 ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth.
 The ESP32 series employs either a Tensilica Xtensa LX6 microprocessor in both dual-core and single-core variations, Xtensa LX7 dual-core microprocessor or a single-core RISC-V microprocessor and includes built-in antenna switches, RF balun, power amplifier, low-noise receive amplifier, filters, and power-management modules.
 ESP32 is created and developed by Espressif Systems, a Shanghai-based Chinese company, and is manufactured by TSMC using their 40 nm process.
 It is a successor to the ESP8266 microcontroller.

 Since the release of the original ESP32, a number of variants have been introduced and announced, includes Xtensa series ESP32, ESP32S2 / S3, and RISC-V series ESP32C3 / C6 / C5 / H2 / P4, etc.